 Understanding the Credit Contracts and Consumer Finance Act

-When you borrow money, the Credit Contracts and Consumer Finance Act (CCCFA) ensures you are able to make informed choices, know what you are agreeing to and can keep track of your debts.
+When you borrow money, the Credit Contracts and Consumer Finance Act (CCCFA) ensures you are able to make informed choices and know what you are agreeing to.
 Visit the Consumer Protection website for more information.

 Visit the Gambline Helping website or phone 0800 654 655.